 Those two knuckleheads had cornered a bug under the basket.
 Crazy what they shlep inside from their catio.

-UPDATE: People always ask me how the paper has held up?
+UPDATE: People always ask me how the paper has held up.
 Below you can see a photo of the TV console 2.5 years later and the fact that it has held up great.
-I took this photo recently for a new blog post about how to install a carpet runner on stairs.
+The photo was for a recent blog post about how to install a carpet runner on stairs.
 I love all the different textures and overall look.

-I used the same wallpaper to give our old Ikea Mongstad mirror a makeover as well which is at the top of those stairs you see above.
+I used the same adhesive wallpaper for an Ikea Mongstad mirror makeover as well which is at the top of those stairs you see above.

-Do you like this makeover as much as I do?
-I think it looks like a high-end piece that you see at very expensive stores and it’s only a fraction of the cost.
+Do you like this DIY grasscloth IKEA dresser hack as much as I do?
+I think it looks like a high end piece that you see at very expensive stores and it’s only a fraction of the cost.
+Definitely a great way to give an old piece of furniture new life!
+I have thought about doing something similar to my Ikea Hemnes nightstands

 Have a great week.